What Is the ISA Allowance Cut Off Date?

 Although Cash ISAs are suitable for some people, many people choose to invest in Stocks and Shares ISAs instead.
 Many also choose to invest in a mix of the two ISA types.

 Stocks and Shares ISAs still allow you to invest your cash tax-free, but they have the added benefit of allowing you to invest in the world’s stock markets at the same time, with the hope of gaining a better return on your savings.
-With a Stocks and Shares ISA you can either manage your own investments 100%, or, if you choose a provider like Hargreaves Lansdown or Standard Life, then these companies can also help you to choose your investments by offering investment guidance, so that you don’t have to spend too much time making your own investment decisions.
+With a Stocks and Shares ISA you can either manage your own investments 100%, or, if you choose a provider like Hargreaves Lansdown, then they can help you to choose your investments by offering investment guidance, so that you don’t have to spend too much time making your own investment decisions.

 Whether you choose to go for a Cash ISA or a Stocks and Shares ISA will usually depend on your attitude to risk.
 If you are extremely risk averse then you may be better off sticking with a Cash ISA and accept the savings rates on offer.
 If you don’t mind taking a little risk with the hope of greater returns, however, then a Stocks and Shares ISA will allow you to do this and might therefore be for you.
 You will also be investing in the stock market with some extra tax benefits that wouldn’t exist if you were to invest in the stock market directly through a standard share dealing account, such as your investments being free from Capital Gains Tax, for example.